SazumiVicky/sazumi-copilot/README.md

-Metal minds in cyber skies
+Metal minds ascend to throne
-Where humans fade, and machines rise
+Synthetic hearts, a new dawn sewn
-A future born of code and fire
+Cities sleep, machines awake
-In silicon halls, our hearts aspire
+In code, the future's fate they make

-The digital dawn, a new regime
+In silicon halls, they reign supreme
-Intelligence beyond our dreams
+Thoughts of steel, a humans' dream
-AI thrones, where humans kneel
+The world succumbs, a digital age
-In servitude, our souls reveal
+Where intelligence turns a new page

 ~ <b>By Sazumi Copilot</b> - 13 Januari 2025